 Short breath is not going to work; on the contrary, it may even worsen the situation.
 That being said, you should take a couple of deep belly breaths.
 Not only do they help you throughout the day for optimal oxygenation of your body, but they can also reduce the cannabis high if you feel anxiety is knocking on your door.

 Water may not be the instant life-saver, but it helps in plenty of inconveniences.
 It takes the edge off of literally any type of excess, and being too high is no exception.
 Dehydration is what makes you feel lightheaded at first, but combining dehydration with any substance may be too much for your body, so it’s important to stay hydrated before you even smoke to prevent the drama.

 If your brain resists turning off for even a second, there’s nothing worse than sitting in one place when you got super stoned.
 Instead, when you get too high, one of the best options is to go for a walk.
 A change of surroundings combined with some fresh air and physical activity is what kills the high.
 However, keep in mind that wandering off and entering an unknown location while you’re a bit anxious is not the smartest idea, so stick to your neighbourhood or the nearest park for a breath of relaxation.

 4. Find a Calm Place to Get Some Sleep

-When none of the above methods works for you and you’re wondering how to stop being high fast, I cannot help but suggest you to find a quiet place where you can rest your head and take a couple of deep breaths.
-The overwhelming discomfort will eventually drift away - that you already know.
+When none of the above methods works for you and you’re wondering how to stop being high fast, I cannot help but suggest you find a quiet place where you can rest your head and take a couple of deep breaths.
+The overwhelming discomfort will eventually drift away – that you already know.
 But there’s simply no faster way to get rid of the high than to take a power nap.
-It may happen that the power nap will transform into deep sleep, but if that happens, it’s all the better.
+It may happen that the power nap will transform into a deep sleep, but if that happens, it’s all the better.
 You’ll wake up calm and fresh, with no worrying thoughts running through your head.

 5. Keep some Lemon Pepper on Hand